PRBonn/cinderella-geometric-animations/README.md

 # Content

-The repository contains the main-pdf `Cinderella-Animations-local-pdf`.
+The repository contains the main-pdf `Cinderella-Animations-g.pdf`.
 On its first page is has links to the files in the folder `/Cinderella` and to further explanations.

 The folder `/Cinderella` contains
 * the source code of each animation, namely cdy-files,